 The rt-stepper dongle supports three "active high" input signals called INPUT0, INPUT1 and INPUT2.
-Although any of the three input signals can be used for limit switches, the following example uses INPUT0.
-INPUT0 signal is hard wired to the DB25 connector pin 10.
+Although any of the three input signals can be used for limit switches, the following example uses INPUT1 leaving INPUT0 reserved for the index pulse.
 Multiple switches are wired in-series as normally closed switches connected to CNC ground.

-This configuration frees up INPUT1-2 for other uses and provides simple in-series cable wiring.
+This configuration frees up INPUT2 for other uses and provides simple in-series cable wiring.
 With "active high" digital input signals a broken wire will be detected immediately.

 INPUT0-2 have a internal pull up resistors so no external power or pull up resistor is required.
 INPUT0-2 use a Schmitt Trigger input buffer for noise immunity, but care should still be taken with the switch wiring.
 Do NOT route switch wires near power wires.

 INPUT0-2 can be used to signal an un-synchronized estop of the current CNC controller move.
 This functionality can be enabled via the ini file.
 See the "INPUTx_ABORT" option in the Configuration File section.

-The "input0-2_abort" option has a small amount of software overhead so the abort sequence in not immediate.
+The "input0-2_abort" option has a small amount of software overhead so the abort sequence may not be immediate.
 Depending on how fast your PC is, some extra steps may be executed after a switch has been tripped.
 The number of extra steps will be feed rate dependent.
 Switches should be chosen that can handle any extra steps without being damaged.